dxw/playbook/guides/plugin-advisories.md

 - [ ] Update the timeline as appropriate, e.g. 2014-01-05: Advisory published
 - [ ] Mark the advisory from 'Reported' to 'Fixed'
 - [ ] Update the 'mitigation' section to say 'Upgrade to version X or later'
-- [ ] Add the CVE if it's come through.

 If the issue is NOT fixed: